-A student completing the portfolio as part of the requirements for PADM 9990 and PADM 9999 must submit the portfolio to the course instructor no later than the submission deadline stated in the syllabus.
-The portfolio must be presented to the instructor in a timely and professional manner, must include all required materials, and must be prepared and presented according to the written guidelines in the Professional Portfolio Guidelines.
+A student completing the portfolio as part of the requirements for PADM 7900 must submit the portfolio to the course instructor no later than the submission deadline stated in the syllabus.
+The portfolio must be user-friendly.
+Access to the contents should be simple and straightforward The final document must be in PDF format and flow in sequence.
+The portfolio must be presented to the instructor in the MPA program in a timely and professional manner, must include all required materials, and must be prepared and presented according to the written guidelines in the Professional Portfolio Guidelines.
 Any student who submits a portfolio deemed unsatisfactory by the instructor will have one opportunity to resubmit the portfolio.
+Portfolios will become the property of the MPA Program and will not be returned.
+Therefore, each student should make a personal copy of the portfolio for his/her records.

 Once a student submits his/her portfolio to the instructor for review, the instructor will evaluate the portfolio according to the Portfolio Review Checklist included in this document.
+This checklist is for instructor use only but should serve as a guide for students as they prepare their portfolios.
 In order to merit a passing grade, the portfolio must meet or exceed minimum standards in each of the required areas (Table of Contents, Introduction, Professional Goals Statement, Current Resume, Captioned Artifacts, and Summary Statement) in the judgment of the supervising faculty member.

 If the portfolio does not meet minimum standards in each of the areas, the student will be advised with a Portfolio Review Checklist which indicates the deficient area.
 A list of additions or changes that must be made will be provided along with a due date for correction.
 The supervising faculty member will maintain a copy of the Portfolio Review Checklist in the student's permanent folder.
-Following the formal review process, portfolios will be available for review by the DPA Program Advisory Committee and others as deemed appropriate for each DPA concentration.
+Following the formal review process, portfolios will be available for review by the MPA Program Advisory Committee and others as deemed appropriate for each MPA concentration.